 by: Thomas Young

-When most people think of web marketing, the first thing that comes to mind is getting found in search engines, most likely Google.
-Here are the key points business leaders need to know about search engines as part of their comprehensive web marketing plan and strategies.
+When most people think of strategic digital marketing, the first thing that comes to mind is getting found in search engines, most likely Google.
+Here are the key points business leaders need to know about search engines as part of their comprehensive strategic digital marketing plan and strategies.

 No Quick Fix